dan-leo/masters/thesis/v8/2_litstudy.md

 ## LoRaWAN {#lorawan}

 LoRaWAN is a contender for NB-IoT.
-It lacks bidirectionality and datarate.
+It lacks bidirectionality and data rate.

 * LoRaWAN performs better for short messages, but it is subjected to a very high penalty when more than one message per data block is required.